Anon-Planet/thgtoa/guide.md

         -   <https://www.ivpn.net/knowledgebase/linux/linux-kill-switch-using-the-uncomplicated-firewall-ufw/> <sup>[[Archive.org]][657]</sup>

-# Appendix S: Check your network for surveillance/censorship using OONI
+# Appendix S: Check your network for surveillance/censorship using OONI:

 So, what is OONI?
 OONI stands for Open Observatory of Network Interference and is a sub-project of the Tor Project[^296].